Summary

 Distribute the attached Infogram Graphic Organizer to each student.
 Although students work through the graphic organizer with their partners, each student should have their own copy.

-Display slide 14.
-Have students use either of the short links to view the Infogram in their preferred language.
+Display slide 12 which contains the shortened links to access the Infogram in their preferred language.
 Before students start working, walk them through the graphic organizer and explain how it is broken into three major parts.
 As they work through the infographic, they must use the text, images, and video from the Infogram to answer the questions on the handout.

 Extend